renatoGarcia/icecream-cpp/README.md

 ic| s: {f: 3.14, ii: [1, 2, 3]}
 ```

+This strategy has a lower precedence than the "baseline strategies".
+So if the printing
+type is supported by any one of them it will used instead.

 ### Third-party libraries

-The Icecream-cpp doesn't have any dependency on external libraries besides the C++
+The Icecream-cpp doesn't have any required dependency on external libraries besides the
-standard library.
+C++ standard library.
 However, it optionally supports printing some types of
 [Boost](https://www.boost.org/) and [Range-v3](https://ericniebler.github.io/range-v3/)
 libraries, as well as using the [{fmt}](https://fmt.dev) library alongside the STL's
 [IOStreams](https://en.cppreference.com/w/cpp/io#Stream-based_I.2FO) and
 [formatting](https://en.cppreference.com/w/cpp/utility/format) libraries.

-None of these external libraries are necessary for Icecream-cpp to work, and no action is
+None of these external libraries are necessary for Icecream-cpp to work properly, and no
-required if anyone of them is not available.
+action is required if anyone of them is not available.

 #### Boost